gauravkr19/multi-anthos-cluster/README.md

-Proviions ne GKE Cluster with ASM and ACM.
+Provisions a GKE Cluster with ASM and ACM.
 This architecture further needs to be extended to comply with the [Runtime requirements](https://confluence.dxc.com/display/GBLZ/Runtime+Workstream+Design+and+Direction+for+Automation+for+MVP-1)